Chris Kelades

-Chris Kelades (born February 21, 1981), is a Canadian mixed martial artist and former interim M-1 Challenge Flyweight champion.
+Chris Kelades (born February 21, 1981), is a Canadian retired mixed martial artist and former interim M-1 Challenge Flyweight champion.
 He previously competed in the Flyweight division of the Ultimate Fighting Championship.
 A professional MMA competitor since 2009, Kelades made a name for himself fighting mostly in his native country.
 In 2014, he also fought for Bellator MMA, M-1 Global.

 Mixed martial arts career

 Early career

 Chris Kelades began training in Brazilian jiu-jitsu which led into training wrestling and striking.
 He currently holds a black belt in Brazilian Jiu-Jitsu.
 Chris would amass a 6–0 record before signing with Bellator, but would drop a decision for the promotion at Bellator 119.
 He would bounce back with a win in July 2014.

 Ultimate Fighting Championship

 After his win at Extreme Cage Combat 21 in July, Kelades signed with the UFC.

 Kelades did his promotional debut on one week short notice replacing an injured Louis Gaudinot against Paddy Holohan on October 4, 2014, at UFC Fight Night: MacDonald vs. Saffiedine.
 Despite being a heavy underdog, Kelades won via unanimous decision.
 The fight earned the Fight of the Night bonus.

 Kelades faced Ray Borg on February 14, 2015, at UFC Fight Night: Henderson vs. Thatch.
 Borg won the one sided fight via submission in the third round.

 Kelades next faced Chris Beal on August 23, 2015, at UFC Fight Night 74.
 He won the fight via split decision.

 Kelades faced Sergio Pettis on April 23, 2016, at UFC 197.
 He lost the fight by unanimous decision and was subsequently released from the promotion.